yaml/yamlscript/doc/yamlscript.md

   The YAML parser reports all the info (parse events) it creates in the same order as it was parsed from the YAML source, including mapping keys.
-  Since YAMLScript is not trying to turn this info into a normal mapping, it is ok for the reader to make use of and preserve this order int the Clojure AST it is making.
+  Since YAMLScript is not trying to turn this info into a normal mapping, it is ok for the reader to make use of and preserve this order in the Clojure AST it is making.

 * Mapping Key Duplication